AlbertBall/railway-dot-exe/README.md

 More recent suggestions are included in the file DevHistory.txt.

 'DeveloperGuide.pdf' in the 'master' branch provides a summary of program history, structure, operation and interfaces, and also explains the file structure.
-Anyone wishing to contribute to further development should create a GitHub account then contact me with evidence of proficiency and I'll provide write access to the files.
-Version control is provided by 'Git', so anyone wishing to contribute needs to be familiar with 'Git' - plenty of information is available on the web and it's not difficult to learn the basics.
+Anyone wishing to contribute to further development should read 'CONTRIBUTING.md'.

-I (Albert Ball) can be contacted at railwayfeedback@gmail.com or via the website at http://www.railwayoperationsimulator.com/
+We can be contacted at railwayfeedback@gmail.com or via the website at http://www.railwayoperationsimulator.com/

 Menu icons from Silk Icon Set 1.3 by Mark James used under Creative Commons Attribution 2.5 License http://creativecommons.org/licenses/by/2.5/